-The Mthonjaneni Municipality adopted its information Technology Governance Policy during the 2015/2016 financial year.
+The Mthonjaneni Municipality adopted its information Technology Governance Policy during the 2015/2016 financial year and will be reviewed during the 2019/2020 financial year.
 The purpose of the policy is to define the guidelines, principles and policy statements for the governance of Information Technology (IT) with the Mthonjaneni Municipality.